AngloGold Ashanti Limited (AU) Shares Up Despite Recent Market Volatility

 AU’s Market Performance

-AU stock saw an increase of 9.85% in the past week, with a monthly gain of 14.18% and a quarterly increase of 13.20%.
-The volatility ratio for the week is 4.34%, and the volatility levels for the last 30 days are 2.85% for AngloGold Ashanti Limited (AU).
-The simple moving average for the last 20 days is 18.53% for AU stock, with a simple moving average of 27.49% for the last 200 days.
+The stock of AngloGold Ashanti Limited (AU) has seen a 11.15% increase in the past week, with a 28.50% rise in the past month, and a 13.47% gain in the past quarter.
+The volatility ratio for the week is 3.83%, and the volatility levels for the past 30 days are at 2.91% for AU.
+The simple moving average for the last 20 days is 18.47% for AU stock, with a simple moving average of 30.42% for the last 200 days.

 Analysts’ Opinion of AU